AR0E/ar0e.github.io/_pages/reading-list.md

 - **Books**
   - Dynamics, The Geometry of Behavior - Ralph Abraham, Cristopher Shaw
+    - The Dripping Faucet as a Model Chaotic System - Cristopher Shaw
   - Perspectives on Nonlinear Dynamics, Vol I and II - E. Atlee Jackson
   - A Topological Picturebook - George K. Francis
   - How Surfaces Intersect in Space - J. Scott Carter